zakuArbor/zakuarbor.github.io/_posts/micro/2025/oct/2025-10-03-migration-codeberg.md

 [injust reason](https://www.nytimes.com/2025/06/20/technology/us-tech-europe-microsoft-trump-icc.html).
 As part of the effort, I have made an offline backup of my data on Google Drive (though whether the archives contain any corruption, time will tell).

-I still have not identified the platform to replace but here are some ideas:
+I still have not identified the next platform to replace but here are some ideas:
  * **Authenticator** - I need cloud sync.
 Losing my phone on the bus nearly locked me out of all my accounts which cloud backup to my tablet saved me
     * I carry a Yubikey around with me but not every service supports this yet
+    * Perhaps Proton Auth could be an alternative.
+It's open source and it's not from a big American firm
 * **Office Suite** - A cloud office suite such as Google Drive are hard to give up due to its ease of sharing and collaboration tools.
 The most realistic path is to self-host.
-    * ProtonDrive nor does [La Suite](https://lasuite.numerique.gouv.fr/), French Government Suite, have replacement for Presentation and Spreadsheet at the time of writing be a decent replacement but it also does not have Presentation nor Excel at the time of writing
+    * ProtonDrive nor does [La Suite](https://lasuite.numerique.gouv.fr/), French Government Suite, have replacement for Presentation and Spreadsheet at the time of writing
+    * Collabora and OnlyOffice seems to be the only alternatives
 * **Phone** - I currently use a Google Pixel 6a which has served me well till the summer when Google released an [update that reduces battery capacity](https://www.pcmag.com/news/google-pixel-6a-limit-battery-life-capacity-charging-performance-july-8)
     * I am hesitant to move to GrapheneOS since I am not sure if it supports my workplace's authentication apps
     * Fairphone 6 would be ideal but is not available in my region so for now Samsung appears to be the only practical alternative though I don't plan to replace my phone until reaches end-of-life as I have always done with my previous phones